 I am very familiar with the west side of Sidney Smith Hall at the University of Toronto, where Peterson watched crazy boys skateboard without protective equipment.
 “Just before they collided with the handrail, they would reach down, grab their board with a single hand and jump onto the top of the rail, board sliding their way down its length, propelling themselves off and landing” (Peterson, 2018, p.
 285).

 Skateboarding takes the courage of not being afraid of falling and getting hurt.
-It also demands great deal of practice before they could master the skill.
-“They wanted to triumph over danger… They were trying to become competent – and it’s competence that makes people as safe as they can truly be” (Peterson, 2018, p.
+It also demands a great deal of practice before one can master the skill.
+“They wanted to triumph over danger… They were trying to become competent—and it’s competence that makes people as safe as they can truly be” (Peterson, 2018, p.
 286).

 Kids need sports risky enough to remain challenging.
 “We’re hard-wired, for that reason, to enjoy risk (some of us more than others).
 We feel invigorated and excited when we work to optimize our future performance, while playing in the present” (Peterson, 2018, p.
 287).

 Recently, a series of steel brackets known as “skatestoppers” were installed every two or three feet along the edges of St. George Street on the east side of Sidney Smith.
 Peterson saw this ugly installation to stop skateboarders from doing their highly skilled things “the operation of an insidious and profoundly anti-human spirit” (Peterson, 2018, p.
 290).